 In certain respects, these criticisms have a measure of accuracy.
 However, the charges of liberalism and illegitimate authority could easily be leveled at the English monarchy following the Glorious Revolution.
-Indeed the influence on English liberalism on French Enlightenment thinkers such as Voltaire and Montesquieu has been noted.
+Indeed the influence of English liberalism on French Enlightenment thinkers such as Voltaire and Montesquieu has been noted.
 If we are to judge Napoleon, we must judge him compared to his contemporaries.
 From this point of view, Napoleon’s vision was far wider than any man of his age.
-His field of view extended across history, reaching back to the glory of the Roman Empire and extending into the future of the Pan-European dream articulated by Third Positionists such as Thiriart in the wake of the Second World War.
+His field of view extended across history, reaching back to the glory of the Roman Empire and extending into the future of the Pan-European dream articulated by Third Positionists such as Jean Thiriart in the wake of the Second World War.
 Moreover, he was not only a geopolitical visionary, but an economic one as well, who fought the forces of usury and advocated a continental autarky.
 Napoleon was the grandfather of Great Europe, a community of common struggle from Lisbon to Vladivostok.

-From a purely practical point of view, preferring the legitimate monarchy of France to Napoleon is unrealistic considering the depths of crisis the monarchy lead France into and the spectacular recovery of France under Napoleon.
+From a purely practical point of view, preferring the legitimate monarchy of France to Napoleon is unrealistic considering the depths of crisis into which the monarchy led France and the spectacular recovery of France under Napoleon.
 However, the strongest case against Napoleon is not a matter of practical politics but one of spiritual authority.
 Napoleon occupied a position belonging to the kings of France, a position that had been sanctified by the Divine Right of Kings.
-However, venal or corrupt the King was, he still represented a sacred principle.
+However venal or corrupt the King was, he still represented a sacred principle.
 Napoleon, in contrast came to power in a coup, which can be said to represent a “might is right” claim to authority.
 For a traditionally oriented society, true authority is based on sacred principle not sheer violence, thus rule by a dictator strong enough to keep the country in order is a regression, no matter how effective that dictator is.

 However, we must consider Napoleon’s role in the course of history, his evolution from mere officer to Emperor.
 Napoleon did not overthrow the King Louis XVI; he was not responsible for the regicide.
 Certainly, he was on the side of the French Revolutionaries in the conflict against the King as a young officer.
 However, his entry into the world of political power was to seize control of the weak and ineffective Directory that had been established by the Revolution, ending the chaos unleashed by it.
 From a purely pragmatic standpoint, we can see Napoleon as somewhat of a reactionary, ending the wild political experimentation of the French Revolution, yet this could viewed as simply a pragmatic approach to progress, rather than a resistance to it.
 When in power he reversed the course of the War of the Second Coalition and led France to a positive peace treaty three years later.

 Two years after the Peace of Amiens, Napoleon was crowned Emperor in 1804.
 We should note that Napoleon refused the consecration traditionally given to the Kings of France, so we cannot say that he had inherited the same type of sacred authority they held.
 Yet, Napoleon’s coronation was absolutely imbued with divine meaning.
 He did not receive consecration as the King of France, but as Emperor, and the symbolism he utilized claimed the heritage of ancient Rome and Charlemagne.
-He received a blessing from Pope Pius VII himself, with whom he had accorded a concordat in 1801, ending the imposed secularism of the French Revolution.
+He received a blessing from Pope Pius VII himself, with whom he had established a concordat in 1801, ending the imposed secularism of the French Revolution.

 From the standpoint of traditional methods of legitimacy, we can consider the creation of the Empire and the foundation of the Napoleonic dynasty as the Western equivalent to a doctrine found in China, the Mandate of Heaven.
 According to this ancient teaching, a dynasty that has been shown to lose the blessing of heaven, through signs such as national hardship and catastrophe, can be replaced by a new one claiming the blessing of heaven.
 While the rebellion itself is not a right and rebellions of those claiming the favor of heaven have been quashed harshly, a successful revolution could be sanctified when the course of action transfers sovereignty to the man who can handle it the best.
 From the point of view of the Mandate of Heaven, Napoleon had been appointed to replace a dynasty that had lost the confidence of divine providence.
 While Napoleon’s accession to Emperor had only come after a plebiscite, we can evidently see in the adopted imperial style and through the blessing of the Pope, the transcendence of mere secular, democratic mechanisms of power, towards glorified ideals.